Panoway on Wayzata Bay

 Panoway will successfully render this vision, following two distinct phases of development.

-Phase one construction began in March 2020 and is expected to conclude in late summer 2020.
+Phase one construction began in March 2020 and is expected to conclude in late fall 2020.
 Phase one includes reconstructing Lake Street from Barry Avenue to Broadway Avenue to be more pedestrian and bicycle friendly; creating a beautiful, multi-use Plaza Park near the lakefront, replacing the existing surface parking lot at Lake Street and Broadway Avenue; and extending the Dakota Rail Regional Trail safely across Ferndale Road to Broadway Avenue.

 Future phases include: creating a living classroom by restoring the Section Foreman House, preserving the Wayzata Depot, building a boardwalk along the lakefront, and restoring the shoreline.